Skip to main content

 • It erodes resilience: every act of compensation costs energy -- and when care disappears, that burden falls solely on the user.

-• It displaces labor: instead of being sustained by pre-launch interventions, access must now be rebuilt from scratch -- by the people most harmed.
+• It displaces labor: instead of being sustained by builder-side interventions, access must now be rebuilt from scratch -- by the people most harmed.

 Abandonment disables by removing bridges that once made participation possible.